bumptech/glide/README.md

 Glide's primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Glide is also effective for almost any case where you need to fetch, resize, and display a remote image.

+Glide can also smoothly display lists of images generated with GenAI.

 Download
 --------
 For detailed instructions and requirements, see Glide's [download and setup docs page][28].